fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ### 6. Does a DOM element get rendered correctly?

-The `DebugElement` makes it possible to query DOM elements in the component tempate to ensure they are rendered properly.
+The `DebugElement` makes it possible to query DOM elements in the component template to ensure they are rendered properly.

 ```typescript